-A Regional Risk Group has a remit to identify and address strategic risks which may impact the Region, as opposed to those that may only affect the individual colleges within the Region.
+The Regional Risk Group has a remit to identify and address strategic risks which may impact the Region, as opposed to those that may only affect the two colleges individually within the Region.
 Management from both colleges are members of the Group.
-The Group reports to the Audit & Risk Committee of the RSB, including reporting on the Governance Improvement Plan, whilst the College's own Audit & Risk Committee and its Risk Management Group both also receive and consider the reports produced by the Regional Group.
-As part of the RSB's oversight role, there is information flow between the RSB and SLC Committees.
+The Group reports to the Audit & Risk Committee of the LRSB, including reporting on the Governance Improvement Plan, whilst the College Audit & Risk Committee both also receive and consider the reports produced by the Regional Group.
+During 2021/22, as a consequence of the pandemic, the College included the work of the Risk Management Group in Senior Leadership Team meetings in order to be able to response rapidly to circumstances.
+Now that circumstances have changed the Risk Management Group will be re-established from August 2022.
+As part of the LRSB oversight role, there is information flow between routine communication between that body, the SLC Board and its committees.

-Key issues and risks identified within the College's current Risk Register are detailed within the Performance Report at page 7 of these financial statements, along with details on how the risks are managed and mitigated.
+Key issues and risks identified within the current Risk Register are detailed within the Performance Report at page 7 of these financial statements, along with details on how the risks are managed and mitigated.